cgabriel5/nodecliac/README.md

 yarn.remove = [
   # The default command will run on '$ yarn remove [TAB]'.
 In this example, the shell script
   # 'script.sh' should contain the logic needed to parse package.json to return the installed
-  # (dev)dependency packages.
+  # (dev)dependency package names.
   default $("~/.nodecliac/registry/yarn/script.sh")
 ]
 ```

 **Note**: For more information about `command-string`s please take a look at `ACMAP Syntax > Flags > Flag Variations > Flags (dynamic values)`.
 The section contains complete details for `command-string`s like special character escaping caveats, dynamic/static arguments, and examples with their breakdowns.
 Please be aware that the section uses the term `command-flag` due it being used for flags but `command-flag` and `command-string` are effectively the same thing — _just a runable shell command string_.
-Here we see it being used for command-chains.
 The naming (`command-{string|flag}`) is based on its application (i.e. for command-chains or flags).

 </details>